-- Agricultural land acquired through the PLAS will be made available to Black South Africans in line with the Government's land redistribution target.
+- Agricultural land acquired through land reform programmes will be made available to Black South Africans in line with the Government's land redistribution target.
 This includes a specific emphasis on benefiting vulnerable groups. - The proposed amendments provide for the acquisition and development of sustainable, fully equipped agricultural enterprises.